Xaxupos/CellularAutomataAlgorithm/README.md

-The Way Of Life is a enchanced cellular automata algorithm based on John Conway's Game of Life.
+Cellular automata algorithm based on John Conway's Game of Life.
 In this version you can draw your custom drawings and then run the simulation and watch it changing over time.